History of West Virginia: Prehistory

+Beyond that, the area was mostly known for Lenape, Guyandotte and Shawnee when whites first began moving in.
+It is believed the Guyandotte merged with the Senecas of Ohio around the 1750s.
+The Shawnee quickly began abandoning most of West Virginia upon arrival of white settlers and were mostly seen in the southern portions of the state and across the river, in Ohio.
+They largely left West Virginia altogether following Dunmore's War and most of them were forced to leave the entire region after the Shawnee War, with the last groups relocated West after 1830.
+A large group of Lenape moved in to the area between the Potomac River in Maryland and the Mahoning River in Ohio, as well as throughout Southern and Central Ohio, after they lost too much land to the Walking Purchase in 1690.
+The English crown forced the easternmost Lenape to act as a tribe of Iroquois and have an Iroquoian style of government, with chiefs approved by the Iroquois government.
+Towards the end of the French-Indian Wars, Lenape from Ohio were attacking settlers in West Virginia.
+Afterwards predicting that this would lead to another forced removal, the eastern Lenape chief, Tamaqua (King Beaver), decided to voluntarily begin relocating his people West in the 1740s-50s.
+He ended up being correct, with a decree from the royal crown stripping the land between the Potomac and Mahoning Rivers from the Lenape in the 1760s.
+Most of these Lenape relocated into what is now Tuscarawas and Holmes Counties in Ohio, however the Tuscarawas communities were devastated during the Revolutionary War and the Holmes County settlement followed suit in the early 1800s from a posse of white settlers led by a disgruntled former chief.
+Afterwards, these eastern Lenape seem to have fully collapsed into the other Lenape communities in central Ohio.

-Within the Mountain State, these tribal villages can be characterized as rather small and scattered as they moved about the old fields every couple of generations.
+Within the Mountain State these tribal villages can be characterized as rather small and scattered as they moved about the old fields every couple of generations.
 Many would join other tribes and remove to the midwest regions as settlers arrived in the state.
 Although, there were those who would acculturate within the historic as sometimes called Fireside Cabin culture.
 Some are early historic documented seeking protection closer, moving to the easterly colonial trade towns.
 And later, other small splintered clans were attracted to, among others, James Le Tort, Charles Poke and John Van Metre trading houses within the state.
 This historic period changed the way of living extends from a little before the 18th century Virginia and Pennsylvania region North American fur trade beginning on the Eastern Panhandle of the state.